ForwardStory/forwardstory.github.io/work/index.md

 - _An Effective Weapon to Fight Cervical Cancer in Botswana: See and Treat_ — Sometimes the most effective health care is also the simplest and most cost-effective.

 ## Speechwriting / Talking Points
-- Drafted Presidential Proclamations for Child Health Day
+- Presidential Proclamations for Child Health Day
-- Drafted talking points and written responses to media inquiries
+- Written responses and talking points for media inquiries
-- Drafted Speech for U.S. Ambassador in Botswana
+- World HIV/AIDS Day Speech for U.S. Ambassador in Botswana
-- Drafted press releases for the Health Resources and Services Adminstration
+- Various press releases for the Health Resources and Services Adminstration (HRSA)
+- All Hands Meetings Talking Points for HRSA Maternal and Child Health Bureau leadership

 ## Documentary, Instructional, Educational, and Branding Videos
 Produced for various clients, outlets, and channels: